Northrepps: The Primary School

-Northrepps primary school is a feeder for Cromer High School, currently has approximately 35 pupils and is maintained by the local authority.
+Northrepps primary school is a feeder for Cromer Academy, currently has approximately 35 pupils and is maintained by the local authority.
 The school is twinned with a small school in the small village of St Laurent d'Olt in the Aveyron region of France.
 The school building was erected in 1879 and is a traditional flint-and-brick Victorian school.
 There is a first-floor extension housing the staff room and resources room.
 There is also a mobile classroom, used by the onsite Pre-School.
 In 2004 new offices, reception and entrance were added to the buildings.

 The school has a playground with a small grass playing area with climbing equipment, built with funds raised by the children and parents.
 This area was surrounded by security fencing in 2004.
 The school also has the use of a large playing field across the road.
 There is also an ongoing adult education programme in the village, including a computer club at the school.